 - You can work on your own schedule.

-Work includes rating and evaluating search engine results for specific search terms.
+As a web search evaluator, you’ll be tasked with rating and evaluating search engine results for specific search terms.

 You might be asked to decide if a map is correct or rate how useful the information you got was.